zilinskyjan/code-and-data/public opinion/EB/Readme.md

 - The file eurobarometer-concerns.csv contains selected issues that citizens mentioned as one of the top 2 concerns faced by their country.
 This is the mid-year EB wave (that is, November waves, and some other waves are excluded).
-Year covered: 2005-2016.
+Years covered: 2005-2016.